top of page

 My Journey with Ramsay-Hunt Syndrome

 Face pain in your ear, eyes, nose, and mouth pain could be Ramsay-Hunt Syndrome, a rare complication of shingles that damages the trigeminal nerve.
 Constant burning pain indicates nerve damage from shingles.
 The swollen feeling is paralysis.
 Prompt treatment with an antiviral and steroids is for a better prognosis.
 Shingles don't always present with blisters.
 Initiating antiviral treatment within three days of nerve pain onset can reduce nerve damage and improve prognosis.
 Evidence suggests that IV steroids can enhance prognosis even two years later.
 An infectious disease specialist has indicated that IV acyclovir and IV steroids are quicker and more efficacious than their oral counterparts.
 It is recommended to continue antivirals and steroids for two months.
 Increased swelling correlates with more damage; steroids minimize swelling, while antivirals prevent further damage from the shingles virus, which destroys the nerve's myelin sheath.
-It is advisable to discuss a two-month medication regimen with your doctor and to seek information or a consultation with an infectious disease specialist or neurologist.
-Self-advocacy is crucial, especially since many doctors may not have encountered RHS due to its rarity.
-IV steroids are reported to be beneficial even beyond the initial three days of symptoms.
+It is recommended that you talk to your doctor about a two-month medication plan and consider consulting with an infectious disease specialist or neurologist.
+Self-advocacy is important, especially since many doctors may not have experience with RHS due to its rarity.
+Research suggests that IV steroids can be beneficial even after the initial three days of symptoms.
 They started me on IV steroids and antiviral in the hospital and continued after inserting a port so I could have visiting nurses at home teach me how to administer it at home.
 In my 2nd episode of R.H.S. my paralyzed face resolved within a day on the IV meds whereas on the oral medication, the paralysis only went from being 84% paralyzed to 64% in 18 months and never improved beyond that.
 According to my prior, very experienced neurologist, most of your progress will occur in the 1st 18 months, and you can progress further for two years.
 The amount of progress depends on how much damage the virus does to the nerves before you start on the antiviral and steroids.
 And whether the symptoms are due to swelling or damage.
 If you get on the medication before three days, you have a 50/50 chance of full recovery.
 If you received your medication IV instead of oral, your chances of recovery are higher because IV medication gets to you faster and works sooner.
-If your symptoms are because of swelling and not damage, you can fully recover.
-Getting IV steroids can improve your chances of recovery, even if it's not in the beginning.
+If your symptoms are due to swelling rather than damage, you have the potential for a full recovery.
+Receiving intravenous (IV) steroids can improve your chances of recovery, even if they are not administered right away.

-RHS impacts both the ear and vestibular nerves, so either an ear, nose, and throat doctor or a neurologist may be equipped to diagnose and treat RHS.
-Specialists for RHS are rare.
-RHS affects the ears, vision, and nerves, necessitating three types of specialists: an ENT, a neurologist, and a neuro-ophthalmologist.
-An ENT may refer you to a specialist for vestibular testing.
-Physical therapists manage vestibular damage, while neuro-ophthalmologists address eye issues, preventing damage if an eye does not blink, is dry, or has vision problems due to RHS.
+RHS affects both the ear and vestibular nerves, so either an ear, nose, and throat (ENT) doctor or a neurologist may be qualified to diagnose and treat RHS.
+Specialists for Ramsay Hunt Syndrome (RHS) are not very common.
+RHS impacts the ears, vision, and nerves, which means patients typically require the expertise of three types of specialists: an ear, nose, and throat (ENT) doctor, a neurologist, and a neuro-ophthalmologist.

 Dizziness and trouble with balance are the most common symptoms of vestibular damage.
 You can also have problems with your hearing and vision.
 I did vestibular physical therapy for my balance.
 I had nausea and vertigo.
 Your ENT should further refer you to an ENT specialist who does vestibular testing.
 Vestibular testing is a series of tests that evaluate the vestibular system, which controls balance and works with the eyes to maintain clear vision when the head is moving.
 The tests determine damage to the vestibular portion of the inner ear, which causes dizziness, vertigo, or balance problems.
 I had a physical therapist who specialized in vestibular rehabilitation.
 Vestibular physical therapy taught me how to balance.
 My right side had to learn to compensate for the destroyed vestibular functioning on the left side.
 I took medication for the nausea.